JoseTorrado/blog/content/post/de-and-swe/index.md

 +++
 author = "Jose Torrado"
-title = "How Data Engineering is SWE" date = "2024-11-16" description = "And why every DE should care" tags = [
+title = "How Data Engineering is actually SWE" date = "2024-11-16" description = "And why every DE should care" tags = [